alihaghani/alihaghani.me/blog/importing-car-from-canada-in-us.md

 it was definitely worth doing in order to keep a car I really liked, get the chance to do the drive from Vancouver to SF again, and to have a car immediately upon moving to a new city.

 Happy driving!
-If you have any questions, reach out on Twitter [@iAligator](https://twitter.com/iAligator) or otherwise.
+If you have any questions, reach out on Twitter [@iAligator](https://twitter.com/iAligator).